Elo rating system: History

 Elo did not specify exactly how close two performances ought to be to result in a draw as opposed to a win or loss.
 Actually, there is a probability of a draw that is dependent on the performance differential, so this latter is more of a confidence interval than any deterministic frontier.
 And while he thought it was likely that players might have different standard deviations to their performances, he made a simplifying assumption to the contrary.
 To simplify computation even further, Elo proposed a straightforward method of estimating the variables in his model (i.e., the true skill of each player).
 One could calculate relatively easily from tables how many games players would be expected to win based on comparisons of their ratings to those of their opponents.
 The ratings of a player who won more games than expected would be adjusted upward, while those of a player who won fewer than expected would be adjusted downward.
 Moreover, that adjustment was to be in linear proportion to the number of wins by which the player had exceeded or fallen short of their expected number.

 From a modern perspective, Elo's simplifying assumptions are not necessary because computing power is inexpensive and widely available.
 Several people, most notably Mark Glickman, have proposed using more sophisticated statistical machinery to estimate the same variables.
 On the other hand, the computational simplicity of the Elo system has proven to be one of its greatest assets.
 With the aid of a pocket calculator, an informed chess competitor can calculate to within one point what their next officially published rating will be, which helps promote a perception that the ratings are fair.

 Implementing Elo's scheme

 The USCF implemented Elo's suggestions in 1960, and the system quickly gained recognition as being both fairer and more accurate than the Harkness rating system.
 Elo's system was adopted by the World Chess Federation (FIDE) in 1970.
 Elo described his work in detail in The Rating of Chessplayers, Past and Present, first published in 1978.

 Subsequent statistical tests have suggested that chess performance is almost certainly not distributed as a normal distribution, as weaker players have greater winning chances than Elo's model predicts.
-In practice, there is little difference between the shape of the logistic and normal curve.
+In paired comparison data, there is often very little practical difference in whether it is assumed that the differences in players' strengths are normally or logistically distributed.
+Mathematically, however, the logistic function is more convenient to work with than the normal distribution.

-So it does not matter whether the logistic or normal distribution is used to calculate the expected scores.